koii-network/docs/develop/koii-software-toolkit-sdk/using-the-cli.md

+---
+title: Using the Koii CLI
+description: To interact with the K2 locally, you need to install the Koii CLI, create a Koii wallet, and airdrop some Koii tokens into your wallet.
+image: static/img/thumbnail.png
+sidebar_label: Using the Koii CLI
+---

 # Using the Koii CLI

 To interact with the K2 locally, you need to install the Koii CLI, create a Koii wallet, and airdrop some Koii tokens into your wallet.&#x20;